 Small Animal Barn

-Also through our Work Program, students are responsible for the care of our small animals which includes pigs, a flock of laying hens, turkeys, sheep, and alpacas.
+Also through our Work Program, students are responsible for the care of our small animals which includes a flock of laying hens, turkeys, and sheep.

 Horse Barn